-Not only can all ten of the Atlantic City casinos open physical sportsbooks, they can each partner with more than one online sports betting service.
+Not only can all 10 of the Atlantic City casinos open physical sportsbooks, but they can also each partner with more than one online sports betting service.
 That means the selection is robust, with 15 sportsbook options currently available to adults over 21 located within the state lines.
-And more may enter the market in the future.
+More may enter the market in the future.

 Unfortunately, New York State does not offer legal online sports betting.
-And if that doesn’t change by the end of 2020, it likely won’t until 2023.
+It does have a goal to do so by early 2022.

 If you’re willing to make the drive or take a train or ferry, you have a good number of options.
-And you can join, deposit, take advantage of promos, and withdraw from New York.
-You just need to be within New Jersey state lines to wager.
+You can join, deposit, take advantage of promos and withdraw from New York, but you need to be within New Jersey state lines to wager.

 Top 3 Best Online Sportsbooks In New Jersey

 The DraftKings Sportsbook is exceptional.
 The odds are extremely competitive, the number of sports and events will be more than enough for most bettors, and the promos are top-notch.